 RATES OF EMPLOYMENT MARGINALITY OF THE NONAGRICULTURAL POPULATIONS OF BRAZIL, BY REGIONS (1968)a regions of Brazil.
-In this table, the underemployed include those who worked part-time as well as those who earned less than 50 cally active population (CEAP) of the Northeast was at best underemployed in 1968, contributing dramatically to the total underemployment in the nation.
+In this table, the underemployed include those who worked part-time as well as those who earned less than 50 cruzeiros per month.
+As we see, about one-fourth of the economically active population (CEAP) of the Northeast was at best underemployed in 1968, contributing dramatically to the total underemployment in the nation.